samohtaerg/samohtaerg.github.io/_posts/2024-7-15-The Johnson-Lindenstrauss Lemma: A Counterintuitive Miracle of Dimensionality Reduction.md

 ### Cramér-Chernoff Method

 Another useful tool is the **Cramér-Chernoff method**, which transforms any random variable into a non-negative one using an exponential function.
-For any \$$lambda > 0$$, we have:
+For any $$\lambda > 0$$, we have:

 $$
 x \geq a \implies \lambda x \geq \lambda a \implies e^{\lambda x} \geq e^{\lambda a}.